Virtlink/mkdocs-material-template/docs/index.md

 ## Adding Plugins
 A few plugins have been enabled by default.
-To add additional plugins, add them to the `plugins` section of `mkdocs.yml` ([documentation](https://www.mkdocs.org/user-guide/configuration/#plugins)) and the required packages to `mkdocs_requirements.txt`.
+To add additional plugins, add them to the `plugins` section of `mkdocs.yml` ([documentation](https://www.mkdocs.org/user-guide/configuration/#plugins)) and the required packages to `requirements.txt`.
 The plugins are automatically installed into the Docker image.

 ## Updating MkDocs Material
-To change the version of MkDocs Material, change the version number in `mkdocs_requirements.txt`.
+To change the version of MkDocs Material, change the version number in `requirements.txt`.
 The version is automatically updated in the Docker image as well.

 ## Serving on a Different Port